 So How Are You Doing After All This?

 Not as good as you had hoped.
 Remember this triangle?

 Your blog is in the dark blue section, near the bottom.

 SBI! sites are largely in the Top 3%, as shown.
-And, after one year, SBI! owners have spent a fraction of the time you've poured into your blog.
+And, after one year, SBI! members have spent a fraction of the time you've poured into your blog.
 Every bit of that has gone into building a business, not fighting the barriers.

 They occupy the bottom of the triangle because they all follow the same doomed road of poor process using the wrong tools.

 That covers the big and medium picture comparisons.

 Now for the Nitty-Gritty Blogging X vs. SBI! ✓ Comparison